edubart/nelua-lang/docs/pages/overview.md

 print(add(1,2)) -- outputs 6
 ```

-The function type is just a pointer, thus can be converted to/from generic pointers.
+The function type is just a pointer, and thus can be converted to/from generic pointers.
 {:.alert.alert-info}

 ### Span

 Span, also known as "fat pointers" or "slices" in other languages,
-are pointers to a block of contiguous elements which size is known at runtime:
+are pointers to a block of contiguous elements of which the size is known at runtime:

 ```nelua
 require 'span'